1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 The human voice was the first musical instrument.
 Making music with the human voice is called singing.
 A person who sings is known as a singer or vocalist.

-evolution_icon Ancient Roots
+evolution_icon Prehistoric Roots

 Country Trinity | Las Vegas | ©Peter Kun Frary